-- 1. All Campsites are assigned by the fair office and must be in the name of the person staying.
+- 1. All Campsites are assigned by the Fair office and must be in the name of the person staying.
 You may not sublease your campsite. - Campers must have a campground permit.
-Campers must check in at the fair office prior to entering your assigned campsite to get your camping permit and to check in.
+Campers must check in at the Fair office prior to entering your assigned campsite to get your camping permit and to check in.
 The permit must be displayed and visible near your entrance door. - 3.
-Livestock trailers are not permitted in camping area, unless they have living quarters and will be lived in during fair. - 4.
+Livestock trailers are not permitted in camping areas unless they have living quarters and will be lived in during Fair. - 4.
 Your camper and personal property must remain within the boundaries of your campsite.
 Campers must be parked within the lines.
-Campers may not be parked in a circle of U shape (per local police and fire) - 5.
+Campers may not be parked in a circle or "U" shape (per local police and fire). - 5.
 Be considerate of others while disposing of garbage and dispose of it properly.
 Keep your campsite clean.
 If campsite is littered or left in unsatisfactory condition, the deposit will not carry over or be refunded.
 The CCAIS Board or designee will make that determination.
-No Trash or swimming pools.
+No trash or swimming pools.
 No open fires permitted. - 6.
 No refunds will be issued if camper chooses to leave early. - 7.
 Campsite deposits may be refunded upon satisfactory clean-up of your campsite or carried over to reserve your site for the next year. - 8.
 Electricity is available on a first come, first serve basis.
-Air conditioners are not to be powered with fairgrounds electricity.
+Air conditioners are not to be powered with Fairgrounds electricity.
 Generators must be shut down during quiet hours between midnight and 6am.
-Each campsite will be allowed one electrical cord to be connected to fairgrounds electricity.
+Each campsite will be allowed one electrical cord to be connected to Fairgrounds electricity.
 The only cord you are allowed to connect or disconnect is your own cord.
-If it isn't your cord and it is causing a problem, contact the CCAIS Board or designee. ( Electricity is not available in the Warren Street Campground ) - 9.
+If it isn't your cord and it is causing a problem, contact the CCAIS Board or designee. (\\ Electricity is not available in the Warren Street Campground \\) - 9.
 All rented campsites must have a camper or tent on them for the entire week.
 No campsites shall be used solely for parking. - 10.
 Campers and guests must obey all rules in this agreement, and must also obey all local, state, and federal laws. - 11.
 Anyone 17 years of age or younger must be accompanied by a responsible adult or legal guardian while in the campground. - 12.
 A maximum of ten people may remain overnight (during quiet hours) in each campsite.
 The number of people at your site must be stated on this form. - 13.
 Quiet hours are midnight to 6am.
 Generators, excessive noise, and rowdiness will not be tolerated during this time. - 14.
-Campers are allowed to come in the Wednesday, August 7th, 2024 after 8am.
-All campsites must be vacated within two days of the end of fair, or they will be charged \$50 per day. - 15.
-There shall be no illegal substances consumed while at the fairgrounds.
+Campers are allowed to come in on Wednesday, August 7th, 2024, after 8 AM.
+All campsites must be vacated within two days of the end of Fair, or they will be charged \$50 per day. - 15.
+There shall be no illegal substances consumed while at the Fairgrounds.
 Law enforcement will be called to handle any issues.
 Alcoholic beverages must be stored in a secure area and consumed at your campsite. - 16.
 NO DOGS ALLOWED!
 The CCAIS Board or designee will request the dog leave in property if seen or reported.
 Failure to do so will result in forfeiture of your campsite. - 17.
-Please report any incidents to the Fair office or the Sherriff (if a serious situation) - 18.
-Camping is limited to exhibitors, superintendents, fair personnel, vendors and volunteers.
+Please report any incidents to the Fair office or the Sherriff (if a serious situation). - 18.
+Camping is limited to exhibitors, superintendents, Fair personnel, and vendors at the discretion of the manager and Fair board. - 19.
+Do not dump gray water. - 20.
+Car pass issued to park in campground does NOT gain entry into the Fairgrounds.